 That’s the bad news.
 The good news is that God is able to transform us.

 God is in the business of remodeling.
-Big time.
-He is able to transform our spirits and our minds, and one day He will even transform our bodies.
+He is able to transform our spirits and our minds, and one day He’ll even transform our bodies.
 Sometimes the remodeling is painful and ugly.
-He comes in and tears out the walls, the furnishings, the old appliances that He knows must go if we are to reflect Jesus Christ outward through authentic lives.
-He can take our broken lives and distorted beliefs and transform us according to the truths of Scripture.
-One day, He will even take our decaying bodies and transform them into something glorious, reflecting His glory.
+He comes in and tears out the walls, the furnishings, and the old appliances that He knows must go if we are to reflect Jesus Christ outward through authentic lives.
+And one day, He will even take our decaying bodies and transform them into something glorious, reflecting His glory.

 But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.
 (Philippians 3:20-21)

 Almighty God, please break my obsession with earthly appearances and possessions.
-I come to You knowing that this may hurt—that I’ll come to terms with things about myself that I’m ashamed of.
-Regardless, I ask that You would get rid of the things that keep me in worldly bondage, so I can be free in Christ to be all that You made me to be now and in the future when You will make all things glorious.
+Get rid of the things that keep me in worldly bondage so I can be free in Christ to be all that You made me to be now and forever.
 Amen.